neilenns/vatsim-plan-verifier/server/test/TESTS.md

 # Automated testing

 The automated tests rely on existing data that gets pre-loaded into an in-memory MongoDB instance.
-To add additional data, such as flight plans, airports, etc., modify the scripts in the `databaseSetup` folder.
+To add additional data, such as flight plans, airports, etc., modify the scripts in the `setup` folder.

 If random 404 failures get returned during the tests it's because data wasn't found in the database and a call was attempted to an external web service.
 This isn't allowed in the automated tests.
 Make sure the necessary data is loaded into the database